 Why We Ride

 Right now, there is no shortage of ideas in Alzheimer's research — only dollars.
 But you can help change that.
 Funds you raise will go toward the Association's efforts to discover methods of treatment and prevention for Alzheimer's and other dementias.
-Currently, the Association is investing over $185 million in more than 540 active best-of-field projects in 30 countries, focusing on four critical areas:
+Currently, the Association is investing over $208 million in 590 active best-of-field projects in 31 countries, focusing on four critical areas: